dessalines/referendum/readme.md

 TODO
 * Paging for results and candidates, and comments(Pretty tough)
 * User pages w/ captchas?
-* Use a hashtag based system (easily create new tags, and tag things)
 * poll searching, based on hashtags or poll names

 * Poll searching
 * Comment/poll sorting
 * Results limit?

 * A user page : your comments, poll candidates, and votes

-* Use viewcounts as a way to do trendings/filter spam
-* Tag pages w/trending polls on them

 * A footer